contactandyc/another-c-library/3_buffer.md

 and so on.

-buffer.h is part of this project (it'll later be changed to ac_buffer.h).  ac stands for standard template library alternative.
+buffer.h is part of this project (it'll later be changed to ac_buffer.h).  ac stands for another c library.
 C doesn't have a built-in mechanism to handle growing strings or arrays.
 Anyone who has done C will have created an object like buffer or reused someone else's code.
 I'm just attempting to create standardized objects which others can use.

 ## A bit of history and setup